consensus-enterprises/ansible-role-aegir/README.md

 [![pipeline status](https://gitlab.com/consensus.enterprises/ansible-roles/ansible-role-aegir/badges/master/pipeline.svg)](https://gitlab.com/consensus.enterprises/ansible-roles/ansible-role-aegir/commits/master)

-Installs Aegir, a control panel for deploying and managing large networks of Drupal sites.
+Installs the [Aegir](https://www.aegirproject.org/) hosting system, a control panel for deploying and managing large networks of Drupal sites.

 ## Requirements

+Ubuntu bionic is the currently supported OS version.
+Debian (or any OS that supports apt) should work, too.

 A MySQL server is required.
-This server can be installed on the same machine, or a separate one (hence why this isn't listed as a dependency.)
-See the 'Example Playbook' section below for a simple method of installing a mysql server with Ansible.
-If this role is not present, then the `mysql_root_username`and `mysql_root_password` variables must be set.
+This server can be installed on the same machine, or a separate one (hence why this isn't listed as a dependency).
+See aegir_mysql_* variables, below.

+A web server configured with PHP is required; Apache (the default) and Nginx are currently supported (see aegir_http_service_type variable, below).
+Apt package(s) for the selected server will be installed if not already present.

 ## Role Variables